dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 :::moniker-end

-For more information on libraries containing Razor components, see <xref:blazor/components/class-libraries>.
+For more information on libraries containing Blazor components, see <xref:blazor/components/class-libraries>.

 ## Include MVC extensibility